shubhamsrivast4u/DeepPolarPlus/README.md

 - `deeppolar_plus_Xepochs.ipynb`: Training notebooks for X epochs
 - `deeppolar_plus_training_snr_Y_changed-300epochs.ipynb`: Training with SNR pairs (Y, Y-2)
 - `SMART-CRCZ.ipynb`: DP+SMART decoder implementation with CRC length Z
-- `gfchanged/`: Modified kernel training code with DeepPolar+ g and f functions
+- `gfchanged/`: Modified kernel training code with DeepPolar+ g and f functions.
+This is build upon [DeepPolar](https://github.com/hebbarashwin/deeppolar) codes with modified g and f function.
 - `DeepPolar/`: Saved model weights and experimental results

 ## Implementation Notes

-- All notebooks labeled "DeepPolar" in plots refer to DeepPolar+ models with specific training configurations
 - Results for different parameter settings are organized in separate notebooks for clarity
 - Training configurations explored:
   - Multiple epoch durations
   - Various SNR training pairs
   - Different CRC lengths for DP+SMART decoder
+- All notebooks labelled "DeepPolar" in plots refer to DeepPolar+ models with specific training configurations.
+Please ignore the labels on the plots of Jupyter Notebook files.
+The labels marked 'DeepPolar' are actually the results of 'DeepPolar+' models with that configuration.

 ## Acknowledgement